danstarns/DGQL/README.md

 }
 ```

-the following cypher is produced;
+the following Cypher is produced;

 ```cypher
 MATCH (user:User)